The general management of the affairs of the Association is directed by a Board, which normally meets no less than five times a year.

-Adam currently leads Sport Science and Performance at Southampton Solent University, where he is responsible for a department that delivers courses in Sport Science (BUES), Sports Coaching, and Sports Therapy, and incorporates BASES Accredited labs.
+Adam is Head of Sport Science and Performance at Solent University, Southampton and an Honorary Lecturer in Sports Medicine and Biomechanics in the School of Medicine at the University of Dundee.
 He is a BASES Accredited Sport and Exercise Scientist, a Chartered Scientist (CSci) with the Science Council, a Fellow of the British Interplanetary Society and a Senior Fellow of the Higher Education Academy.
-A former researcher with NASA’s Biomedical Office at the Kennedy Space Center, investigating bone and muscle changes during space flight, Adam’s research now focuses on the use of vibration exercise to improve musculoskeletal health and performance in a range of groups (including astronauts, athletes and ageing populations).
+A former researcher with NASA’s Biomedical Office at the Kennedy Space Center, investigating bone and muscle changes during space flight, Adam’s research now focuses on training techniques to improve musculoskeletal health and performance in a range of groups (including astronauts, athletes, amputees and ageing populations).
 A member of BASES since 2001, Adam was elected Chair of the Biomechanics Interest Group (BIG) in 2011 and has served on the Editorial Board of the Sport and Exercise Scientist and the BASES Scientific Programme Committee.

 Reader of Physical Activity and Health